Natalie Chanin continued the conversation with her lecture, “Marketplace and the Personal – A Story of Thread”

 “What!” she says, "They are all one-of-a-kind!"
 The store buyers said, “Well then, just make them similar.”
 Flustered and overwhelmed Chanin "channeled her grandmother" and went back to her roots in Alabama.
 She employed local women living in depressed rural areas (with limited or maybe even non-existent employment opportunities) to sew in their homes.

-Alabama Stitch Book: Projects and Stories Celebrating Hand-Sewing, Quilting and Embroidery for Contemporary Sustainable Style to educate others about the techniques she uses in the construction and ornamentation of her clothing.
-She sells patterns for her two best selling garments, the fabric, thread, and materials directly to the D.I.Y.
+Instead of seeing her clothing and business as a product for a privileged few (admittedly, the clothing is expensive), she seeks to involve a broad community.
+She wrote a book titled: Alabama Stitch Book: Projects and Stories Celebrating Hand-Sewing, Quilting and Embroidery for Contemporary Sustainable Style to educate others about the techniques she uses in the construction and ornamentation of her clothing.
+She sells patterns for her two best-selling garments, the fabric, thread, and materials directly to the D.I.Y.
 (Do It Yourself) community.
 Although some could think that this generosity would negatively impact her primary market, she has developed a whole new business.
 Her vision also includes collecting the oral histories of these southern women that sew for her.
 It is a way to honor this craft and the life stories of these women.
 These women see themselves as craftspeople, where craft is everything and preserving cultural traditions is important.

 QUESTIONS AND ANSWERS: